aychedee/octopus/README.md

 The server will listen on port 9876 any connected socket can send a message and all connections will recieve a copy of that message

+So, to create a different type of connection you:

+1. Subclass SocketConnection
+2. Overide the connect, close, and or receive methods where appropriate
+3. Create a server instance passing in your connection type
+4. Tell the server to listen on a port
+5. Start the servers event loop